Holidays to Namibia

 From the UK there are flights to Namibia via South Africa, Qatar and Germany.

 British Airways and South African Airways fly from London Heathrow to Johannesburg, from where you can connect to Windhoek.
 With Qatar Airways you can fly from Manchester or London Gatwick to Doha and then on to the Namibian Capital.
 Lufthansa also offers conveniently timed flights from Manchester to Windhoek via Frankfurt, as well as from other UK regional airports.

 Air Namibia is the country’s flag carrier and operates internal flights from Windhoek to Walvis Bay, near Swakopmund, and Ondangwa, near Etosha National Park.

-Whether you have chosen a tour or safari and would like travel advice on convenient flights or the best time to visit Namibia, or you are looking for a complete tailor made adventure, get in touch with our friendly team of Africa Experts who will be pleased to help.
+Whether you have chosen a tour or safari and would like travel advice on convenient flights or the best time to visit Namibia in 2024 or 2025, or you are looking for a complete tailor made adventure, get in touch with our friendly team of Africa Experts who will be pleased to help.